emenay/EasyAccessCounselor/README.md

 - Firebase now supports what they call preview channels, so you can use this to deploy a temporarily URL and firebase will delete it after a few weeks.
 - To do so, after setting up the firebase set up in the previous section, run the following command: `firebase hosting:channel:deploy preview_name`
-- Now go to firebase and under EasyAccess console and hosting, you should be able to see the new preview channel URL.
+- You should see the preview URL in your terminal after it is done.
+These channels will self delete after a certain amount of time.
+You still have to deploy to the main channel afterwards.

 ## Technologies Used